nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">

 :information_source: Important!<br>
-* EduMate's [Person List](#person-list) will only show common modules that you are enrolled in.
+* EduMate's [Person List](#person-list) will only show common modules that you are enrolled in with the contact.
 Do not be alarmed that some modules you tagged did not appear in the Person List.
 * You may still view the label when you [view the contact's profile](#view-a-contacts-profile-view).
 * When you tag (untag) a module common to you to (from) a contact, it will appear (disappear) on the person's contact card in the Person List automatically.